gowrizrh/mithril/README.md

-# Welcome to Mithril
+# Mithril

-**Why name Mithril?**

-Mithril is a metal from Middle-earth which resembles silver but is stronger and lighter than steel and, I like lord of the rings 🙂

 ![Mithril](screenshot.png)

 ## Environment
-This project is written with PHP 7.4 with the lumen microframework.
+This project is written in PHP 8.3 with the lumen microframework.

 ## Running the project
 1. Run `composer install`